PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/DoublesLeveling.md

 2. Make sure you are safe from getting attacked by trainers.
 3. Start the program in game.
 Make sure the device is the connected controller.

-If setup properly the program will repeatedly battle wild encounters until one of the following happens:
+If setup properly, the program will repeatedly battle wild encounters until one of the following happens:
 1. Someone levels up and needs to learn a move.
 2. It encounters a shiny and your settings are set to stop on a shiny.
 3. An error occurs (such as your lead Pokémon fainting).